Table of Contents

-And, it’s even better when others help with marketing for you.
+And, it’s even better when others help with business and marketing for you.

 I’m even launching my first Co-created online course with Ryan Biddulph very soon (hop on board now, please!) but the question recently asked of me for a possible article quote has me thinking…

 Thinking enough, in fact, I’m bringing this discussion to Lisa’s Inspire to Thrive blog.
 I want to share some of the ideas floating around in my head today.
 Because, you can say, in a way, the whole first paragraph above is a form of marketing.
 Content marketing, more specifically.
 Since it lives within what I believe is going to be a valuable piece of information on a topic I know you’re interested in.
 You are here on this site.
 Right?